Alvarian/Alvarian/README.md

 <h1 align="center">Welcome to my github!</h1>

-Polyglot programmer, love to learn, big projects ahead
+Polyglot programmer, love to learn new things, big projects ahead

 Future technologies will be included touching more on webpack(Javascript), Rocket(Rust), and web assembly